Every year, I update my guide of the 10 best foods you’ll find at the Minnesota State Fair.

 From Ball Park Cafe, outside of Food Building

 Lift Bridge Brewing’s Mini Donut Beer, which is only available at the State Fair, has been on and off my list before, but after having one during the Fair, I realized why it’s so good.
 The owners of Ball Park Cafe tell me it’s the number one selling beer.
 It’s not overly sweet, which I appreciate, and you can get it with or without the cinnamon sugar rim.
-Be on the lookout for Ball Park Cafe’s 25th anniversary in 2023.
+The Ball Park Cafe’s 25th anniversary is in 2023.

 10. Onion Rings